How to Make Real Money Online With Passive Income

 Work out the first project to do and do it very well.
 Give it your all and see how it goes.
 Completely forget about money, timeframes and pressure.
 This is what people mean when they talk about yourself being the main obstacle to overcome.
 The new project should turn you on or make you feel very satisfied with your valuable contribution to society or to the people that matter.
 This feeling is great and can be rather addictive!

 Understand that you’ll be working like this for years and years, so it is very important that you enjoy the experience, act like you have all the time in the world and don’t spend too much money on it, while learning what it is that interests you on a regular basis.

-If you don’t feel interested or excited or satisfied, then you will not achieve an empire of the size needed to produce the passive income you need and it will be unsustainable.
-If you make something that feels too hard, or feels like a dead end job, you are doing the wrong thing and should dump it until you find the thing that mentally stimulates or satisfies you.
+If you don’t feel interested, excited, or satisfied then you will not create an empire of the size needed to produce the passive income required to be sustainable.
+If you make something that feels too hard or feels like a dead end job then you are doing the wrong thing and should dump it until you find the thing that mentally stimulates or satisfies you.

 Making The Most Of Your Slow Empire